kjartanhr/wssr/README.txt

 -- Changes to consider

-- Defining routes closer to the fastify/express.js style of doing so, giving the user access to the req and reply parameters.
+* Defining routes closer to the fastify/express.js style of doing so, giving the user access to the req and reply parameters.

-- Attempting to reconnect the WebSocket on close, up to n attempts, to keep apps working even after a connection reset.
+* Attempting to reconnect the WebSocket on close, up to n attempts, to keep apps working even after a connection reset.

+* JSX view templates?

 -- Disclaimer